Brentophillips/OneRelief-Hyperledger/README.md

 * Track micro-disbursements made to participating organizations ([Blockchain Record](https://github.com/Brentophillips/OneRelief-Hyperledger/blob/master/Record.md)) funding reported activities.

 Hyperledger research will enable OneRelief to develop a hyperledger to integrate into OneRelief's backend architecture.

+Learn more about the Hyperledger Playground and the code that this project will develop ([Video](https://www.youtube.com/watch?v=swliX9LFerk), [Scenario-Example](https://github.com/Brentophillips/OneRelief-Hyperledger/blob/master/Scenario-Example.md)).

 ## Scenarios